trippleflux/nxscripts/alcobot/trunk/readme.txt

   ############################################################

   FTPD: ioFTPD
-  Info: Announce log events and query data files used by ioA.
+  Info: Announce log events and query log files used by ioA.
   Path: modules/generic/ioa

   1. Add "ioa" to the module list in AlcoBot.conf.